Thiago099/Char-diferentiator/README.md

 # Char-diferentiator-generator
-Given char arrays it generates a if sequence that diferentiate those chars by comparing the start of those char arrays
+Given chars it generates a if sequence that diferentiate those chars by comparing the start of those char sequences

 ## usage
 either copy a section from the displayed char list or type the start and the end of the section